Why Is She So Hairy? Iconography of Mary Magdalene

-In other representations, such as this one, her hair simply grows so long that it covers her entire body.
+In other representations such as this one, her hair simply grows so long that it covers her entire body.
 That’s a more credible representation, since there were no hairdressers in the desert, I imagine.
-The most interesting part of this story, however, is that AGAIN Mary Magdalene, poor girl, was confused with somebody else…
+The most interesting part of this story, however, is that AGAIN Mary Magdalene, poor girl, was confused with somebody else.

 Her story as a hermit became conflated in the West with that of Saint Mary of Egypt, a 4th-century prostitute turned hermit.
-Since Mary Magdalene was definitely a more recognizable figure, an equivalent of a modern celebrity I dare say, she became the star of the hairy iconography, leaving Mary behind.
+Since Mary Magdalene was definitely a more recognizable figure, an equivalent of a modern celebrity I dare say, she became the star of hairy iconography, leaving Saint Mary behind.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!